DMASUN Indoor Cycling Bike Review – It is A Great Buy

 Th DMASUN indoor cycle also features a 40 lbs (18 kg) flywheel, which is fairly standard for indoor bikes in this price class.
 The flywheel allows forward and backward pedaling at the same resistance.
 The flywheel has a brake guard for safety.

-The tension adjustment as an infinite resistance adjustment, which means that there are no pre-set resistance levels built into the system.
+There are no pre-set resistance levels built into the system.
 You simply turn the knob clockwise to increase and anticlockwise to decrease the resistance.
 Pressing down the knob also acts as a brake to bring the flywheel to a stop.

 Handlebars and Seat: